Registrar General of Canada: Appointment

 The registrar general is not appointed directly — rather, a person becomes the registrar general by virtue of being the minister of industry, a Cabinet office.
 Therefore, by proxy, the registrar general is appointed by the governor general, on the advice of the prime minister.

-The current minister of industry and registrar general of Canada is François-Philippe Champagne, who took office on January 12, 2021.
+The current minister of industry and registrar general of Canada is Mélanie Joly since May 13, 2025.
 Since November 20, 2019, the ministerial position has been styled as "Minister of Innovation, Science and Industry."

 Role and responsibilities

 Registering documents

 The Office of the Registrar General is responsible for registering documents that have been issued under the Great Seal and the Privy Seal.
 Such documents can include the appointments of senators, puisne justices, and governors general.
 The registrar general maintains a registry of the documents so issued, with the assistance of Corporations Canada.

 Keeping the Great Seal

 While the governor general is the keeper of the Great Seal, he or she normally entrusts the Registrar General with the seal's safekeeping.
 The Great Seal is used to certify official state documents.
-The current Seal went into use in 1955, after the accession of Elizabeth II to the Canadian Throne.
+The current Seal went into use in 2025 during the 2025 royal visit to Canada.